Strong Authentication, Secure Payments.

 We Must Deliver Privacy

 We know convenience is a driver in the case of other industries, such as travel for example.
 Last year's International Air Transport Association (IATA) Global Passenger Survey showed that three-quarters of passengers want to use biometrics instead of a passport and boarding pass and of the third who have already used it, nine in ten profess satisfaction.
 IATA also found that almost half of all passengers remain rightly concerned about data protection, a figured echoed in another survey of 1,000 global consumers earlier this year which found that 48% have concerns about fraud protections, privacy, and security.

-These concerns are real: The industry must ensure that people’s biometric data is handled appropriately (this is where new technology can help significantly, by the way) to give both consumers and businesses confidence.
+These concerns are real: The industry must ensure that people’s biometric data is handled appropriately (this by the way, is where new technology can help significantly) to give both consumers and businesses confidence.
 Assuming that this is done, then I expect to see the use of biometrics in this mode to spread.

 At Coors Field in Denver, a brewery allows customers enrolled in Amazon One to wave their palm to verify their age instead of presenting a driver’s licence or whatever.
-The makes life much for convenient for consumers.
-At the Seahawks’ Lumen Field NFL stadium, the Just Walk Out store (powered by Amazon) where fans to enter the concession, grab what they want and walk directly back to their seats without going through a checkout process has seen double the sales of the previous store in that same location.
+This makes life much more convenient for consumers.
+At the Seahawks’ Lumen Field NFL stadium, the Just Walk Out store (powered by Amazon) where fans can enter the concession, grab what they want and walk directly back to their seats without going through a checkout process has seen double the sales of the previous store in that same location.

 Biometric Payments Are Go